sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 expect(test.test('MacInter', 'Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/110.0.0.0 Safari/537.36 Edg/110.0.1587.50')).toBe(false)
 -->

-Now, the condition is shorter and more readable, because names help us to understand what the condition does in the context of the code.
+Now, the condition is shorter and more readable because names help us to understand what the condition does in the context of the code.
 However, I don’t think that splitting a function into multiple just because it’s “long” makes the code more readable.

 I> We talk about code splitting in more detail in the [Divide and conquer, or merge and relax](#divide) chapter.